 - River network, which was derived from the CCM2 dataset.
 Only rivers with catchment larger than 100 km2 were included. - Calculation points, where hydraulic calculations of water flow are performed.
 Those were defined, on average, every 2 km of rivers. - Upstream boundaries, where water enters the model.
 Those was defined using discharge scenarios calculated using NPBN model. - Downstream boundaries, where water is withdrawn from the model.
-As those are located at the edge of the sea to which the river drains5, the boundaries were defined as to represent mean sea level. - Lateral discharge: an option to enter or withdraw water from the model at locations different than the boundaries.
+As those are located at the edge of the sea to which the river drains, the boundaries were defined as to represent mean sea level.

+&lt;sup>10 The only exception were 2 rivers draining to lake Prespa in the Balkans.

+- Lateral discharge: an option to enter or withdraw water from the model at locations different than the boundaries.
 Extreme discharges were inserted at upstream boundaries to the model at the same time, while they in fact do not occur simultaneously.
 Hence, discharge in the river below the intersections of two rivers will be typically lower than the sum of the two contributing rivers.
-Using the lateral discharge option, the surplus water was withdrawn from the model, preserving a proper representation of flood scenarios.

-5 The only exception were 2 rivers draining to lake Prespa in the Balkans.
-Version 3.0

-• Cross-sections of the river, which were obtained from the EU-DEM digital elevation model (DHI GRAS 2014) and vary in length depending on the topography.
+Using the lateral discharge option, the surplus water was withdrawn from the model, preserving a proper representation of flood scenarios. - Cross-sections of the river, which were obtained from the EU-DEM digital elevation model (DHI GRAS 2014) and vary in length depending on the topography.
 They were defined approximately every 2 km of the river network.
 Due to the resolution of the EU-DEM (100 m), flood defences are mostly not included in the profiles.
 Because the river beds are not included in the elevation model, it was assumed that the topography in the EU-DEM represents the mean water levels in the rivers, as has been done in other pan-European studies (e.g. Alfieri et al. 2014).
 Consequently, mean discharges were subtracted from extreme discharges in the entire model.
 Mean discharge values were obtained from the same Bayesian Network as for extreme discharges, simply by replacing extreme rainfall/snowmelt and runoff coefficients by annual means.